Cladding Product Safety Panel

 The CPSP is an advisory committee for the Commissioner for Fair Trading, Building Commissioner and the Fire Safety & External Wall Cladding Taskforce.

-The CPSP will meet to review and discuss matters and formulate advice.
-The Department of Customer Service provides secretariat and other services to support the Panel’s work.
+The CPSP met to review and discuss matters and formulated advice.
+The Department of Customer Service provided secretariat and other services to support the Panel’s work.

 The panel’s role

-The CPSP will only provide expert advice, it does not have regulatory or decision-making powers.
-Consent authorities (local councils) remain the relevant regulatory authorities responsible for assessing the safety and compliance of buildings, issuing and enforcing rectification orders and determining the suitability of rectification proposals.
+The CPSP provided expert advice only, and did not have regulatory or decision-making powers.
+Consent authorities (local councils) remained the relevant regulatory authorities responsible for assessing the safety and compliance of buildings, issuing and enforcing rectification orders, and determining the suitability of rectification proposals.

-The CPSP will provide advice to the Cladding Taskforce and the Cladding Support Unit, which will share relevant advice with local councils in line with the existing support arrangements.
+The CPSP provided advice to the NSW Cladding Taskforce and the Cladding Support Unit, which shared relevant advice with local councils in line with the existing support arrangements.

-Advice that is of wider interest or application will be published and made available for building owners and industry practitioners to access when they are making decisions about particular products or solutions that might be used in the rectification of buildings.
+Advice that was of wider interest or application was published and made available for building owners and industry practitioners to access when they were making decisions about particular products or solutions that might be used in the rectification of buildings.

 Questions and answers